-- a) Reviewing compliance with approved policy and procedures; - b) Reviewing division of duties and operational practice; - c) Assessing value for money from treasury activities; - d) Undertaking probity audit of treasury function.
+- a) to review compliance with approved policy and procedures; - b) to review division of duties and operational practice; - c) to assess value for money from treasury activities; - d) to undertake probity audit of treasury function.

 5.5.
 ABSENCE COVER ARRANGEMENTS